Rebalancing Your Portfolio in a Falling Market

 Ultimately, it can still prove to be difficult on an emotional level to rebalance, even though we can make an argument that the math says we should.
 You turn on the tv, see the Markets in Turmoil sign, log in to your investment account, and see red arrows and minus signs.
 Your amygdala is working, drawing upon your past experiences to send signals throughout your brain.
 The fight-or-flight response kicks in.
 Should you sell the investments causing pain, or should you rebalance, buying more of the investments which are flashing red?

 If you’re wondering whether rebalancing at this time is right for you, we can help.
-Give us a call at 913-393-1000 or fill out the form below.
+Give us a call at 913-393-1000 or schedule the complimentary consultation below.
 We can set up a call or virtual meeting to address your questions.

 Jason Newcomer, CFP®, AIF®, EA